 What will I learn?

 Topics cover the breadth of modern animal genetics, spanning foundational concepts in quantitative genetics, design of breeding programs, methods for predicting breeding values and controlling inbreeding, and their collective interface with molecular genetics and genomics.

-Download the Curriculum Guide (PDF) for additional information about course descriptions, prerequisites and recommended sequence.
+View the curriculum for additional information about course descriptions, prerequisites and recommended sequence.

 How will this program help me in my career?

 The Qualitative Genetics & Genomics in Animal Science program will provide:

 - The foundation for highly-sought job prospects in the industry, extension and/or research in animal genetics and genomics.

 - Opportunities to learn from and interact with instructors who are highly recognized in their respective fields.

 - The ability to develop virtual communication skills necessary for engaging with an ever-increasingly global agricultural community.

 The curriculum was developed, and courses initially offered, through the support of the USDA-NIFA Higher Education Challenge Grants Program (2007-38411-18112; 2011-38411-30551).
 The curriculum is designed to train individuals at the master's degree level in animal genetics and genomics with the necessary skills to integrate advances in molecular genetics with agricultural systems.